Axial Symmetry of Normalized Solutions for Magnetic Gross-Pitaevskii Equations with Anharmonic Potentials: Axial Symmetry as

-{\bf Proof of Proposition \ref{cor4}.} For $N=3$, suppose $w_a(x)\in\H$ is a normalized concentrating solution of \eqref{GP-2} concentrating at $P_0=(0,0,1)$ as $a\searrow 0$.
-Following Theorem \ref{cor3}, we obtain that up to the constant phase and rotational transformation, $w_a(x)$ is the unique axially symmetric solution of \eqref{GP-2}.
-Therefore, we only need to show that the conclusions of Proposition \ref{cor4} hold true for the unique axially symmetric solution $w_a(x)$ of \eqref{GP-2}.
+0.05truein {\bf Proof of Proposition \ref{cor4}.} For $N=3$, let $w_a\in\H$ be a normalized concentrating solution of \eqref{GP-2} concentrating at $P_0=(0,0,1)$ as $a\searrow0$, where we also assume that the maximum point of $|w_a|$ lies on the $x_3$-axis.
+It follows from Theorem \ref{cor3} that up to a constant phase, $w_a$ coincides with the axially symmetric solution constructed in Theorem \ref{thm1}.
+Therefore, it suffices to prove the assertion for this axially symmetric solution.